AI INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into C3.Ai, Inc. And Encourages Investors To Contact The Firm!

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-12, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of C3.ai, Inc. or“the Company”) (NYSE: AI).
-Investors who purchased C3.ai securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: .
+NEW YORK, Sept.
+16, 2024 /PRNewswire/ -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of C3, Inc. ("C3" or "the Company") (NYSE: AI ).
+Investors who purchased C3 securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/AI .

 Investigation Details